YangJunNan/scilab/scilab/README.md

  1. If you have any problem or suggestion to improve Scilab, post an [issue](https://gitlab.com/scilab/scilab/-/issues).
      Don't hesitate to browse other issues to see workarounds.

- 2. User and development mailing lists are available :
+ 2. User and development mailing lists are available:
      [Users Mail Archive](https://www.mail-archive.com/users@lists.scilab.org/),
      [Others](https://www.scilab.org/about/community/mailing-lists)